Pub-Dev/Lesson-DotNet-UnitTest/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- Create git actions to build and test
 - Ran out of Ideas 🤣, feel free to add one

 See the [open issues](https://github.com/Pub-Dev/Lesson-DotNet-UnitTest/issues) for a full list of proposed features (and known issues).